 Once they have the information, they can simulate different scenarios and pinpoint how the collapse occurred.

 Federal investigators are at the site and working to find the cause of the collapse.
 Authorities are taking debris to a large warehouse for examination.

-Earlier this year, the president of the condominium association warned residents that the damage in the parking area had gotten “significantly worse,” and repairs needed to the whole building had risen from US$9m to more than US$15m.
+Earlier this year, the condominium association president warned residents that the damage in the parking area had gotten “significantly worse,” and repairs needed to the whole building had risen from US$9m to more than US$15m.

 After several weeks of searching and waiting for news on victims identified from the Champlain Towers South condominium collapse in Surfside, South Florida, authorities accounted for all 242 people.

 Architects of the Champlain Towers South built it on a reclaimed wetland in 1981.
 Most blocks along the coast and high-rise buildings elsewhere are built on pile foundations, using columns of concrete and steel to transfer the load of the building into the ground.
 A short distance away is Champlain Towers North, built to an almost identical design.